JANG

 Run bigger models on less RAM

-JANG_3M saves 25% vs uniform 4-bit with comparable quality on 7B+ models.
+JANG_3M saves 25% vs 4-bit with comparable quality on 7B+ models.
 Fit models in unified memory that wouldn't fit before.